terencezl/terencezl.github.io/index.md

 Well well.
 Welcome.

-I am a leader in building and deploying **machine learning models**, **neural search engines**, and **parallel computing/data systems**.
+I am an expert in building and deploying **machine learning models**, **neural search engines**, and **distributed computing/data systems**.
 In 2021, I created a facial recognition [algorithm](https://pages.nist.gov/frvt/reportcards/11/clearviewai_000.html) that ranked **US #1** and **World #2** among top companies and research institutions.
-In 2022, I drove the research and implementation into a **deca-billion-scale** face search engine that was **100+** times the throughput of state-of-the-art, solving scalability once and for all.
-In achieving them, I designed multiple compact ML data pipelines and inference platforms.
+In 2022, I drove the research and implementation of a **deca-billion-scale** vector search engine that was **100+** times the throughput of state-of-the-art, solving scalability once and for all.
+In achieving them, I designed multiple compute-intensive data pipelines and inference platforms.
 I also accumulated valuable experience & intuition on system abstraction, long-term maintainability, resource constraints, and efficiency maximizers.

 As a highly motivated individual, I’m very hands-on with my work and believe in-depth experience and insights lead to strategic vision in this field.
 I find great potential to contribute at the intersection of research, engineering, and product.
 As a manager, I have led teams to excellence with fairness and empathy.
 I love being a team player and seek to understand established working patterns before instituting change.
 I make it a point to communicate and share knowledge that enriches and empowers my peers.